Skip to main content

 Overview

-SMX3 Matrix Mixer is a flexible mixing and routing module with nine inputs and three outputs.
+SMX3 is a flexible mixing and routing module with nine inputs and three outputs.
 Each input can amplify, attenuate, or invert a signal in a range from -2x to +2x.

 The inputs form a matrix of three rows and three columns.
 They're internally normalled, allowing signals to cascade down from one patch point to another.
 This is the key to many creative operations such as outputting multiple distinct mixes of input signals.
 For example, send three color components to the top row of inputs, and mix them in any way imaginable for a startling array of colorization options.